The Long Hard Road to Wealth

 4. Mankind is competitive.
 Prehistoric man competed by killing or intimidating his rivals.
 He had the most children to ensure that a few would survive predation.
 He organized a band to make hunts more successful, and he probably brought home human trophies to show off to his friends.
 We call such men today Alpha-males.

 Julius Caesar, Süleyman the Magnificent, Adolf Hitler, and others judged their accomplishments by who killed the most number of people; and like their prehistoric predecessors, they often kept a few victims alive and brought them home as trophies.
-Caesar once stood before the statue of Alexander the Great, who had conquered most of the known-world before he was thirty, and lamented that he hadn't even conquered the entire European continent; so Caesar reveals irrevocably that a conquerer itches with jealousy if other people overshadow his achievements; but the human cost in death and disrupted societies precludes that conquerer-mentality as a social ideal.
+Caesar once stood before the statue of Alexander the Great, who had conquered most of the known-world before he was thirty, and lamented that he hadn't even conquered the entire European continent.
+So Caesar reveals irrevocably that a conquerer itches with jealousy if other people overshadow his achievements; but the human cost in death and disrupted societies precludes that conquerer-mentality as a social ideal.

 The economic system that best utilizes the competitive-edge in people and wish to acquire things is a free-market economy.
 The average entrepreneur slays other businesses not people; and he tries to top the previous year's net-profits—in dollars, not corpse-piles.
 He fills warehouses with inventory, not war-booty, and he pays better, since his employees are free people, not serfs or feudal tenants.
 They are also customers.
 Entrepreneurism requires intelligence and a person in touch with primordial instinct.

 A free-market economy utilizes immutable human traits.
 It channels those traits into a constructive, collective effort that builds rather than destroys.
 History has proven the superiority of a free-market economy.
 One has to wonder why it encounters so much hostility and resentment.
 Much of the left-wing of the Democratic Party has marked it for destruction.
 The free-market has succeeded so well, one has to wonder if the Left has given us all the information to explain why they feel so negatively toward it.